 Buy it online:

-The Majority Histon appears to offer a lot of features for the price, but how does it perform?
+At the time of writing, the Histon II is one of the cheapest DAB radios on the market, and appears to offer a lot of features for the price.
+But how does it perform?
 Find out in this review…

 - Telescopic aerial

 - Can be powered by USB cable